traefik/traefik/docs/content/routing/routers.md

 ### Rule

-Rules are a set of matchers that determine if a particular request matches specific criterias.
+Rules are a set of matchers that determine if a particular request matches specific criteria.
 If the rule is verified, then the router becomes active and calls middlewares, then forward the request to the service.

 ??? example "Host is traefik.io"